I am a nominated supporter what do I do?

 What sort of information is needed

-The competence report that applicants complete is split into 5 sections: Application of Knowledge and Understanding, Personal Responsibility, Interpersonal Skills, Professional Standards and Professionalism.
+The competence report that applicants complete is split into 5 sections: Application of Knowledge and Understanding, Personal Responsibility, Interpersonal Skills, Professional Practice and Professionalism.
 Your supporter statement will mirror this structure, with you being asked to provide a brief paragraph relating to each section.
 Ideally, you will provide a brief commentary on the content, with an opinion on whether or not you think the applicant has met the standard as written.
 Something like:

 “Sarah lead the project to completion as she states, with a successful outcome that pleased the client.
 Sarah was able to motivate and inspire the team, and I hope to have her leading on projects in the future.
 In my experience, Sarah more than meets the competence for this standard.”